OfqualGovUK/ofqual-standards-patterns/CONTRIBUTING.md

 If you have already pushed a commit that is unsigned, you can rectify this in two ways:

 1. Once commit signing is set up, rebase your work onto the main branch, then force push the changes.
 As with any force push, if you think others may have your branch checked out please make sure they are aware, e.g. with a comment on the pull request, so that they can update their local branches.
-This is usually not an issue for SEGAS contributions, as other collaborators work through the GitHub web interface rather than locally checked out versions.
 2. Create a new branch from the main branch, re-apply your changes to that branch, submit a new PR, and close the old one.
 This is usually more work, but can be simpler to manage if there are multiple contributors, or a complex commit history.

 ## Pull Requests